-The WWI Memorial on Victory Drive had its beginning in 1919 when the city of Savannah designated Victory Drive as a Memorial Military Boulevard.
-By 1929, the Savannah Women's Federation erected a grand monument in honor of all those soldiers killed in WWI.
-That monument stands on the corner of Daffin Park near the intersection of Victory Drive and Waters Avenue.
-On the monument, it says 'Roll of Honor,' and it has 1914-18 names of the heroic soldiers inscribed.
+The WWI Memorial on Victory Drive had its start in 1919 when the city of Savannah assigned Victory Drive as a Memorial Military Boulevard.
+By 1929, the Savannah Women's Federation raised a fantastic landmark out of appreciation for each one of those fighters murdered in WWI.
+That landmark remains at the intersection of Daffin Park close to the crossing point of Victory Drive and Waters Avenue.
+On the landmark, it says 'Move of Honor,' and it has 1914-18 names of the courageous troopers engraved.

 Today, Victory Drive is a 19.2-mile stretch that runs from Ogeechee Road to Tybee Island.
-Years ago, it ended at Bull Street.
-In 1935, the city of Savannah made Victory Drive a boulevard with modern traffic controls and planted 317 trees from Bull Street down to Hopkins Street and Ogeechee Road.
-Currently, there are approximately 360 trees on that stretch.
+A long time back, it finished at Bull Street.
+In 1935, the city of Savannah made Victory Drive an avenue with present day traffic controls and planted 317 trees from Bull Street down to Hopkins Street and Ogeechee Road.
+Right now, there are around 360 trees on that stretch.

 Rousakis Plaza, Historic River Street

 Savannah's Victorian District